- Ingleside Middle School

 - There will be grade checks during this time.

-- Students are not eligible to play in Tier 2 competitive games until both a minimal GPA of 2.0 and no ‘F’s in all classes are verified in writing.
+- Students are not eligible to play in Tier 2 competitive games until both a minimal GPA of 2.0 and no ‘F’s in all classes.

 - Cost is an additional $30 fee.
-Must be paid before first game.(Discounted fee for Free/ Reduced Lunch.
-Must bring letter of confirmation to front office).
+Must be paid before first game (Reduced Lunch $10-Free Lunch $5-Must bring letter of confirmation to front office).

 Cross Country and Track/Field are not divided into two tiers.